Converg3nce/matic-docs/docs/validate/counter-stake-stage-1/core-components.md

 [Bor](https://github.com/maticnetwork/bor) is the Block producer node and layer for the Matic Network.
 Blocks produced on Bor are validated by Heimdall nodes.

 Bor is the EVM compatible Matic Side chain which currently is built on top of `geth` using `bor` consensus mechanism.

+**Staking Contracts**

+To enable the PoS mechanism on our platform, we employ a set of staking management contracts on Ethereum, as well as a set of incentivized validators running Heimdall and Bor nodes.
+These implement the following features:

+* The ability for anyone to stake MATIC tokens on the Ethereum smart contract and join the system as a Validator.
+* Earn staking rewards for validating state transitions on Matic Network.
+* Enable penalties/slashing for activities such as double signing, validator downtime, etc.